Andy-J-B/SD43-Python-AI-ML-Data-class-repository/README.md

 * **Machine Learning (ML):** How do machines learn from data?
 We'll dive into foundational models like:
     * **Decision Trees:** Simple, flowchart-like models for making predictions.
     * **Neural Networks:** The building blocks of "Deep Learning" that power everything from image recognition to language translation.
-* **Ethics & Philosophy:** As we build these powerful tools, we'll also discuss the important ethical questions and philosophical ideas surrounding AI.

----

-## 💻 How Our Class Works

-Our class is built on a "learn by doing" philosophy.
-Here’s what to expect each week:

-1.  **Project-Based Learning**
-    Each week, we'll start a new project (or continue a larger one).
-We learn new concepts *because* we need them to build our project.
-You won't just learn *what* a neural network is; you'll learn *how* to build one to solve a problem.

-2.  **"Step-by-Step" Live Coding**
-    We will write all our code *together* during our Zoom class.
-    * I'll type one or two lines of code at a time and explain what each line does.
-    * You'll copy the same code on your computer.
-    * I'll pause regularly to make sure everyone has completed the step before we move on.
-    * We'll run our code frequently to see the results and debug any errors as a team.
-This is the best way to learn real-world problem-solving!

 ---